Past Events

 read more

-Jo–ha-kyū virtually dictates each element of Noh-Theatre including compiling of the programme of plays, structuring each play, the songs and the dances within the plays, and the basic rythm within each Noh-performance.
+Joha-kyū virtually dictates each element of Noh-Theatre including compiling of the programme of plays, structuring each play, the songs and the dances within the plays, and the basic rythm within each Noh-performance.
 Jo means introduction, ha development and kyū conclusion, in addition the concept indicates the gradually increasing tempo: the tempo starts slowly at yo, gets faster at ha and culminates in kyū.
 In Ikebana these three principles can be incorporated as follows:

-drawn on the theme and the focus is put on the concentration
+jo indicates the initial phase where the attention of the arranger is drawn on the theme and the focus is put on the concentration

-ha corresponds to the part where the arranger chooses the
+ha corresponds to the part where the arranger chooses the materials and reflects on the materialization of his ideas

-with the final phase in which the arrangement is then quickly done, more or less in 20 minutes.
+kyū correlates with the final phase in which the arrangement is then quickly done, more or less in 20 minutes.

-the pauses between the notes and applied to the field of Ikebana, it indicates the
+Besides the jo-ha-kyū principles, another typically Japanese concept, ma, has to be considered.
+In music ma means the pauses between the notes and applied to the field of Ikebana, it indicates the contrast between the void or negative space and the fullness of positive space.

 Having this information in mind, the 17 members created a large variety of arrangements in which curved lines were the dominating element.